Introduction

 Overview of Features

-LandScope America uses an interactive map viewer to bring together maps, data, photos and stories and present them in dynamic and accessible formats.
-It also provides useful tools and resources for strategic conservation planning and priority-setting.
+LandScope America uses an interactive map viewer to bring together maps, data, photos, and stories and provides useful tools and resources for strategic conservation planning and priority-setting.

 -